AllenNeuralDynamics/aind-vr-foraging-primary-data-nwb-packaging/README.md

 data = nwb.acquisition[keys[0]]
 print(data)
 data_df = data[:] # gives a dataframe representation of table

+# For fetching json files from the data contract, for now, they are stored in a dynamic table but in the description field.
+The way to recover it from the nwb is as follows:
+json_dict = json.dumps(nwb.acquisition[key].description)
 ```

 The acqusition module in the nwb is structured as follows: